mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 JuMP.all_variables(analysis.method.jump)
 ```

-Furthermore, it is important to highlight that when dealing with linear piecewise cost functions comprising multiple segments, as exemplified in the case of `Generator 3`, JuliaGrid automatically generates helper optimization variables, such as `actwise[3]`, and formulates a set of linear constraints to appropriately handle these cost functions.
+It is important to highlight that when dealing with linear piecewise cost functions comprising multiple segments, as exemplified in the case of `Generator 3`, JuliaGrid automatically generates helper optimization variables, such as `actwise[3]`, and formulates a set of linear constraints to appropriately handle these cost functions.

 However, in instances where a linear piecewise cost function consists of only a single segment, as demonstrated by `Generator 2`, the function is modelled as a standard linear function, eliminating the necessity for additional helper optimization variables.

 Please note that JuliaGrid keeps references to all variables categorized into three fields:
 ```@repl DCOptimalPowerFlow